uchicago-cs/student-resource-guide/tutorials/git-local.rst

   $ git add hello.py hola.py

-This command is silent, that is, it does not generate any output when it runs successfully.
+This command is silent, meaning it does not generate any output when it runs successfully.

 We can run ``git status`` to verify that Git's view of the files has